 Antoine St. Pierre

 Antoine St. Pierre grew up in the studios of his two artist parents.
 He is a talented art installer, carpenter, and painter.
 Antoine established his own interior and exterior painting company, St. Pierre painting inc. in New Bedford in 2008.
 We welcomed him to our team as our professional installer in 2013, and we have been so pleased of his meticulous and consistent skill.
 He hangs our shows along with our curatorial team, and is also available to install work in your home or business.
-For more information please visit our installation page.
+For more information

 The Front Room Buyer and Manager (firstname.lastname@example.org)